Tower

 Jump to navigation Jump to search

 "Wizards and Alchemists study their arcane craft in Towers.
 Tower populations are comprised of creatures bound into service by powerful magic, made on the spot, or allied with the town through ancient pacts.
 Tower armies have uniformly good morale and some of the best range attack units available."
-RoE manual
+Restoration of Erathia Manual

 45